Understanding Prediction Discrepancies in Machine Learning Classifiers: The Issue of Prediction Discrepancies

-Global scores (e.g. ambiguity and discrepancy scores in the case of~\cite{Marx2019}) may help to raise awareness about the issue of model discrepancies.
-But they are not designed to help the practitioner to (1) capture the location and understand the origin of the discrepancies in models and (2) identify concrete actions to mitigate these discrepancies.
+Apart from \citet{zeev2018controversy}, which uses pattern mining algorithms to identify data subgroups with high disagreement, and to the best of our knowledge, existing works focus on the quantification of discrepancies in models globally, at domain scale $\mathcal{X}$ (e.g. ambiguity and discrepancy scores in the case of~\cite{Marx2019}).
+Such global scores help to raise awareness about the issue.
+But they cannot help the machine learning practitioner addressing it by \emph{understanding where in the feature space the discrepancies in models occur}.

-In order to solve these issues, we propose \emph{to explain} in a user-understandable language discrepancies in a pool of classifiers $\mathbb{F}_\epsilon$.
-The goal of these explanations is to describe the range of the discrepancies so the user directly understands the area that may be subject to predictive change.
-Furthermore, instead of solely keeping track of the predictions of a single model, multi-model discrepancy analysis provides the practitioner several opportunities, including: \begin{description} \item[Debugging:] identify uncertain areas of the feature space and understand the origin of discrepancies, to allow the practitioner to improve the modeling (e.g. new labelled observations). \item[Mitigation:] take remedial actions, in particular for high-stakes applications and instances within or close to discrepancies regions. \item[Certification:] provide specific guarantees about discrepancies in models, to ensure improved trust and model auditing. \end{description}

-The identification of discrepancies areas might not be extremely complex for very low-dimensional feature space and transparent classifiers (e.g. linear models or simple decision trees).
-However, in the general context with pre-processing, complex models and post-treatment of high dimensional classification task, capturing and explaining discrepancies is particularly challenging in terms of (a) algorithmic design (if models are analyzed in a white-box setting), (b) computation complexity (if the search is performed in a high dimensional space without prior knowledge -in a black-box setting-) and (c) quality of the explanation (meaning grounded, actionable and precise explanations).

-For these reasons, we propose a local model-agnostic setting for the problem of \textit{explaining discrepancies in models for a prediction}.
-This paradigm is common in machine learning interpretability, were \emph{post-hoc} approaches aim at giving insights about predictions of trained classifiers (see e.g.~\cite{guidotti2018survey} for a survey).
-However, to the best of our knowledge, existing approaches only focus on generating explanations for an individual classifier (e.g. SHAP~\cite{lundberg2017unified}, or Anchor-LIME~\cite{ribeiro2018anchors} which identifies areas of invariant prediction for a single classifier), as opposed to explaining areas of predictive multiplicity between several classifiers.